metelkin/slv-textconv/README.md

 # slv-textconv

-Utility for git to compare two SLV files.
+Utilities for working with SLV and DAT files.

 Command line function to produce text file from SLV: RHS + IV + Comments text.